ietf-wg-alto/draft-ietf-alto-unified-props-new/definition.md

 endpoint property defined by Section 7.1 of [](#RFC7285), but can be general besides network-aware.

-For example, a `pid` entity may have a property whose value is an Autonomous System (AS) number indicating the AS in which the endpoints are owned by this PID.
+For example, an `ipv4` entity may have a property whose value is an Autonomous System (AS) number indicating the AS which this IPv4 address is owned by.

 #### Entity Property Type {#def-property-type}